kyleiwaniec/w205Project/provision/readme.md

 - [x] add twitter keys if needed
 - [x] add aws keys if needed
 - [x] add python modules to requirements.txt file as needed
+- [x] use the git-keys-template to quickly authorize github on your new instance